Samcnass/Integrated-Thermistor-Circuit-/README.md

 You can also view the schematic pdf in said folder for easy viewing.
 The schematic was done outside of class and was part of a personal project.

+## PCB
+Full PCB file is available in /PCB/ folder.
+This can be opened in KiCAD for viewing.
+You can also view the PCB png for easy viewing.
+The PCB was designed as part of a personal project.

 ## Arduino IDE Code